 - AMF provides information related to the supported or not supported TA(s) regarding a rejected S-NSSAI in the RA to UE in the registration procedure and UE configuration update procedure if the UE indicates that it supports this feature.
 The UE shall be able to request a rejected S-NSSAI, by initiating a registration update procedure, in a supported TA based on the supported/not supported TA information associated with this S-NSSAI.
 The current concept of allowed NSSAI and uniform support of it in UE’s RA is not impacted by this feature based on indication of where in RA certain rejected S-NSSAIs are supported/not supported.
 In this approach, the Allowed NSSAI is still uniformly supported in the RA.

-Editor's note: It is FFS whether the list of TAIs associated with the rejected S-NSSAI includes TAs where the S-NSSAI is supported or not supported.

 Partly allowed S-NSSAI:

 - If a requested S-NSSAI is not supported in the current TA but supported in other TAs part of the RA, the AMF (for supporting UEs) may indicate to the UE that some S-NSSAIs are partially/conditionally allowed in the RA by indicating the TAs where these are supported or not supported.
 If so, the UE assumes it can use the connectivity for the slices in the TAs where it is indicated to be supported.
 In this approach, the Allowed NSSAI is still uniformly supported in the RA but the Partially Allowed S-NSSAI is not uniformly supported in the RA.

-Editor's note: It is FFS whether the list of TAIs associated with the partially allowed S-NSSAI includes TAs where the S-NSSAI is supported or not supported.

 - Whether to apply one of the two options is a per S-NSSAI decision based on AMF policy, both options can be supported in a PLMN and can be applied simultaneously for one UE for different S-NSSAIs.

-Editor's note: The partially allowed S-NSSAI approach above is subject to further discussion and analysis also based on RAN feedback.
+- The AMF may also provide a list of TAIs overlapping with the TAIs where a S-NSSAI is partially rejected or Partially Allowed where the UE should perform either cell reselection to camp on the TAI where the S-NSSAI is supported, or be able to attempt to register with or to use the network slice of the S-NSSAI as if it was supported in these TAIs, in order for the network to redirect or handover the UE to the TAI were the network slice is supported.